 |Royal Sundaram Car Insurance

 |Shriram Car Insurance

 How to Choose the Best Car Insurance Company in India?

-- Financial Ability of the Company – Besides checking the authenticity of the car insurance company, you must also check its financial standing.
-This will help you to understand the financial stability of the company and determine how likely it is to pay you the claim amount in the need of the hour.
+- Financial Ability of the Company – checking the financial stability of the insurer will help you to understand the financial stability of the company and determine how likely it is to pay you the claim amount in need of the hour.
 You can determine the financial stability of the company by going through its annual financial records and checking its solvency ratio.

-- Review Add-on Covers: It is always recommended to pay adequate attention to all the add-on covers so that you can pick out the top car insurance policy in India with additional benefits.
-These add-on covers are necessary to get an enhanced car insurance protection.
+- Review Add-on Covers: It is always recommended to pay adequate attention to all the add-on covers so that you can pick out the top motor insurance policy in India with additional benefits.
+These add-on covers are necessary to get enhanced car insurance protection.
 Some essential add-on covers include Engine Protect Cover, Zero Dep Cover, Roadside Assistance Cover, etc.

 - Claim Settlement Ratio – Before moving ahead, you must check the claim settlement ratio (CSR) and incurred claim ratio (ICR) of the car insurance company.
 CSR refers to the total percentage of claims settled by the insurance company.
 On the other hand, ICR refers to the total percentage of premium utilised by the insurance company against the total amount of premiums collected.
 You should look for a company with a higher CSR and ICR as it depicts a lesser chance of your claims getting rejected by the insurer.